tock/tock/doc/CI_Hardware.md

 ## Configuration Files
 Before looking at the workflow, there are two configuration files that are important to the whole process of hardware CI and how it’s currently working through the main executable file that is called to run on runners.
 The two configuration files are:
 - **Config.toml**
     - This file is created when runner_init, the script used when setting up the Raspberry Pi, is run, which holds information about the target board and the harness id of the Raspberry Pi.
-Information that is held in this file was explained in the previous section ([Here](#creating-the-configuration-file)).
+Information that is held in this file was explained in the [previous section](#creating-the-configuration-file).
 - **Test.config.toml** (located [here - nrf52840dk board](https://github.com/goodoomoodoo/tock/blob/master/boards/nordic/nrf52840dk/test.config.toml)) Note: Each specific board will have this file when Hardware CI is implemented for said board.
     - This configuration file is made for each board that is supported by the Tock OS that has Hardware CI set.
 Currently, the only board that has this file is the nrf52840dk board.
 This toml file contains board-specific test information, such as what tests are run for all Raspberry Pi’s, and what tests are to be performed on specific Raspberry Pi's harness ID.
 Note that the current setting for run is the default install script which can be changed to other scripts.
 Each test configuration file for each board will have a file in this format, and it’s necessary to be able to run tests.
     - **The file contains**